-Imagine a company called Cloudtopia that lets businesses store their customer mailing lists in the cloud.
+Imagine a service provider called Cloudtopia that lets businesses store their customer mailing lists in the cloud.
 The Cloudtopia team is about to hook a huge enterprise client, but the client, skittish about recent data breaches in the news, has asked for a SOC 2 audit.

 First, Cloudtopia’s team has to decide which type of SOC 2 audit they want, Type I or Type II.
 They settle on Type I because it takes less time, and they need to land this client.

-The next step is to figure out which Trust Services Criteria apply to Cloudtopia.
+The next step is to figure out which Trust Services Criteria (formerly called the Trust Services Principles) apply to Cloudtopia.
 They don’t know which ones the auditor will choose to focus on, but they can make an educated guess, sort of like studying for an exam.
 They decide to focus on Security, Availability, and Processing Integrity.

-They leave out Privacy and Confidentiality since none of the info they work with is especially sensitive (see “What are SOC Controls?” below for more details).
+They leave out Privacy and Confidentiality since none of the info they work with is especially sensitive.

 Now they’ve got to gather all the documentation about every control that fits into one of their three chosen areas.
 Cloudtopia’s team conducts a gap analysis with the documentation in place, checking to see whether any of their controls fall short of full SOC compliance.